 A-level Business Studies helps students:

-- develop a critical understanding of organisations, the markets they serve and the process of adding value
+- Develop a critical understanding of organizations, the markets they serve and the process of adding value

-- be aware that business behaviour can be studied from the perspectives of a range of stakeholders
+- Build awareness that business behaviour can be studied from the perspectives of a range of stakeholders

-- acquire a range of skills including decision-making and problem-solving
+- Acquire a range of skills including decision-making and problem-solving in business contexts

-- be aware of the current structure of business and business practice
+- Understand current structures of business and business practice as well as the impact of legislation

 - Gain an insight into a wide range of career possibilities including Accounting, Finance, Marketing, Human Resources and Operations